StackVista/stackstate-docs/develop/developer-guides/agent_check/agent-check-api.md

 The `HealthStream` class has the following options:

 * **urn** - HealthStreamUrn.
 The stream urn under which the health infromation will be grouped.
 * **sub_stream** - string.
 Optional.
 Allows for separating disjoint data sources within a single health synchronization stream.
-(E.g. the data for the streams is reprted separately form different hosts)
+For example, the data for the streams is reported separately from different hosts.
 * **repeat_interval_seconds** - integer.
 Optional.
 The interval with which data will be repeated, defaults to `min_collection_interval`.
-This allows stackstate to detect when data is 'late'.
+This allows stackstate to detect when data arrives later than expected.
 * **expiry_seconds** - integer.
 Optional.
-The time after which all data form the (sub)stream should be removed.
-Defaults to 4 times the repeat interval.
-Expiry can be disabled by passing '0', if a sub_stream is not specified.
+The time after which all data from the stream or substream should be removed.
+Set to '0' to disable expiry (this is only possible when the `sub_stream` parameter is omitted).
+Default 4*`repeat_interval_seconds`.

-More information on urns, health synchronization streams, snapshots and how to debug can be found in the platform docs for [health Synchronization](/configure/health/health-synchronization.md).
+For more information on urns, health synchronization streams, snapshots and how to debug, see [health Synchronization](/configure/health/health-synchronization.md).

 #### Send check states